ItzhakBlack/ItzhakBlack/README.md

 - 👋 Hi, I’m @ItzhakBlack
-- 👀 I’m interested in develop web aplications, UX/UI Design, Agile Methologies.
+- 👀 Analysis and develop web aplications, UX/UI Design, Agile Methologies.
 I'm Scrum Master and recently I learned about DevOps Foundations.
-I've been trainning in Python, Ruby and SQL by default for my functions.
+Using in Python, Ruby and SQL by default for my functions.
      Actually I'm Applications Especialist on my work.
 I'm the interpreter o translator between client and developers.
 Usually I work with User Histories, Wireframes, Mockups, Testing and Process Mapping.